peter-leonov/webhooks-proxy-tunnel/README.md

     ( cd worker && npm i && npm run deploy )
     ```

-1. Then open the `*.worker.dev` URL from the deployment output and follow the instructions there (last 30 seconds).
+1. (2 min) Then open the `*.worker.dev` from the console output above and follow the instructions there.

 ## About

 This tunneling solution is free.
 It's expected that you self host it on your Cloudflare Free plan.
-It usually take about 10 minutes to deploy the whole thing from scratch and will cost you nothing, require no EULA agreement, no fine text attached, no data protection issues.
+It should take under 10 minutes to deploy the whole thing from scratch and will cost you nothing, require no EULA agreement, no fine text attached, no data protection issues.
 Just your laptop and your trusty Cloudfare account.

 Also, it is a really simple project, should take no longer than 30 mins to audit all the code.
 It is basically an HTTP server (the Worker) + a simple 1:1 pub/sub bus (the Durable Object) + a straightforward tunnel (over a WebSocket over HTTPS) + trivial tunnel client (Node.JS client).